JoeyStanley/real/cv.md

 ## Publications

-### Book Chapters

-<strong>Joseph A. Stanley</strong>. (*in progress*) "Mixing ethnoreligious and local identity: Mormon speech in southwest Washington."
-In Valerie Fridland, Alicia Wassink, Lauren Hall-Lew, & Tyler Kendall (eds.) *Speech in the Western States Volume III: Understudied dialects.*

 ### Refereed Articles

-Margaret E. L. Renwick & <strong>Joseph A. Stanley</strong>.
-"Modeling dynamic trajectories of tense vs. lax vowels in the American South."
-Under revision with the *Journal of the Acoustical Society of America*.

 <strong>Joseph A. Stanley</strong> (*forthcoming*).
 "Phonological Patterns in <span style="font-variant:small-caps;">beg</span>-Raising." *UGA Working Papers in Linguistics*, 4.
 <a href="http://linguistics.uga.edu/working-papers" class="link" target="_blank" title="link to this paper online"></a>